Neurology & Neurosurgery Services

 Research Interests and Clinical Trials

 Dr. Bentley has established a canine brain tumor research program involving clinical trials for dogs with brain tumors, improved MRI diagnosis, and collaboration with brain tumor researches from across the Purdue Campus and at the IU School of Medicine.

 Dr. Lewis’s main research interests include neurotrauma and neuroimaging with a focus on acute and chronic spinal cord injury in dogs.
 Her research involves developing novel clinical and imaging techniques to improve diagnosis and recovery from severe spinal cord injury.
-We are currently enrolling trials in dogs with spinal cord injury.
+Click here for more information about clinical trials

 Dr. Thomovsky’s research interests include post-operative neurologic patients, novel anti-convulsant therapies, and movement disorders.